hanikhan/DocumentsFlow/README.md

 # DocumentsFlow
 Web app for managing the documents flows.
 Year 2016/2017 UBB Computer Science Collective Project.

-Created in python 3 using Django Framework.
+**Created in python 3 using Django Framework.**
+Please refere to the Wiki page for more information.

-Contributors (ordered alphabetically):
+# Contributors (ordered alphabetically):
   - Alex Damian
   - Eugen I. Meltis: meltiseugen
   - Florina A. Padurean: florinapadurean